cta-wave/Test-Content-Generation/README.md

 The ```run-all.py profiles/csv_file``` script gathers the data and content from input tables/parameters.
 Then it sends them for processing.
 Then it uploads the result.

-The ```encode_dash.py``` script is primarily about the usage of [GPAC](http://gpac.io) leveraging libavcodec with x264 and x265 to generate the CMAF content with some DASH manifest.
+The processing happens mainly in ```encode_dash.py```.
+This script is primarily about the usage of [GPAC](http://gpac.io) leveraging [libavcodec](https://ffmpeg.org/libavcodec.html) with [x264](http://www.videolan.org/developers/x264.html) and [x265](https://www.x265.org/) to generate the CMAF content along with a DASH manifest.
 The intent is to keep the size of the post-processing (e.g. manifest manipulation) as small as possible.

 ## Workflow

 * Download mezzanine content from https://dash.akamaized.net/WAVE/Mezzanine/.
-See section below for a script.
+See section below.
 * Launch scripts:
   * Encode mezzanine content:
     * Encode to conform to CTA Proposed Test content.
     * Encode at least one option of source content according to media profile.
-    * Special codec value "copy" to bypass the encoding.
+    * NB; the codec value "copy" instructs to bypass the encoding.
 Useful for proprietary codecs such as DTS or Dolby.
   * Package (markup) the content with an MPD according to the CTA Content Model format.
     * NB: done in Python right now, but could eventually an extension to [GPAC](http://gpac.io) to produce this.
   * Encrypt the content in-place using [GPAC](http://gpac.io) encryption and manifest-forwarding capabilities.
+  * Generate side streams: switching sets, spliced and chunked content, etc..
+See sections below.
   * Upload the proposed test content to the CTA-WAVE server using SFTP.
   * Update the Webpage: update [database.json](https://github.com/cta-wave/Test-Content/blob/master/database.json).
     * NB: updates and merges are [done manually](https://github.com/cta-wave/Test-Content-Generation/issues/45).